Chargebee vs Recurly

 Pros

-- ✓Flexible pricing model support including usage-based, tiered, per-unit, and hybrid billing that can adapt as your pricing strategy evolves
+- ✓Flexible pricing model support including usage-based, tiered, per-unit, multi-year ramp, and hybrid billing that adapts as your pricing strategy evolves

-- ✓Strong payment gateway ecosystem with 30+ processor options including Stripe, Braintree, PayPal, Adyen, and GoCardless
+- ✓Strong payment ecosystem with 30+ payment gateways and 60+ business integrations including Stripe, Braintree, PayPal, Adyen, QuickBooks, Xero, and NetSuite

 - ✓Built-in subscription analytics for tracking MRR, churn rate, LTV, and cohort analysis without external BI tools

-- ✓Both product-led (self-service upgrades) and sales-led (quote-to-cash) GTM workflows supported in a single platform
+- ✓Both product-led (self-service upgrades) and sales-led (CPQ, quote-to-cash) GTM workflows supported in a single platform

 Cons